ECecillo/Mini-C-antlr4/MiniC/TP04/tests/students/ext-for-c/README.md

-Add your own tests for the C-like 'for' loop in this directory.
+Add your own tests for the C-like 'for' loop in this directory (tests for the compiler).